michaelalexanderpohlscheidt/git-learning/readme.md

 Uploading your changes to the repository.
 #### Commands
 	git push

+	// If your git branch has no upstream branch then use git push --set-upstream origin add-information
 # git checkout
 With checkout you can switch to other branches or creating them.
 #### Commands